letsemploy/docs/docs/why.md

 As a reference: In 2017, the total number of employed persons in Switzerland was 5.01 million ([Source](https://www.swissstats.bfs.admin.ch/collection/ch.admin.bfs.swissstat.en.issue18000251800/article/issue18000251800-06))

-This means, **companies in Switzerland paid more than USD 100 millions** (!) just to publish their jop openings to one job portal.
+This means, **companies in Switzerland paid more than USD 100 millions** (!) just to publish their job openings to one job portal.

-These jop portals profit from companies searching for employees that much, they have **no interest at all** in actually making it easier, simpler and more efficient to get a job!
+These job portals profit from companies searching for employees that much, they have **no interest at all** in actually making it easier, simpler and more efficient to get a job!

 ## Where to publish?